pytorch/pytorch/docs/source/notes/amp_examples.rst

 .. warning::
     :meth:`unscale_` should only be called once per optimizer per :meth:`step` call, and only after all gradients for that optimizer's assigned parameters have been accumulated.
-    Calling :meth:`unscale_` twice for a given optimizer between :meth:`step`\ s triggers a RuntimeError.
+    Calling :meth:`unscale_` twice for a given optimizer between each :meth:`step` triggers a RuntimeError.

 Working with Scaled Gradients
 -----------------------------